Every year many people suffer spinal cord accidents.

 An educated patient is better equipped to advocate for their needs and interests.
-An education in spinal cord anatomy helps you understand what your doctor says, ask smart questions and detect medical errors before they endanger your health.
+An education in spinal cord anatomy helps you understand what your doctor says, ask intelligent questions, and detect medical errors before they endanger your health.

-Although you might think of your spinal cord as a single piece, it is actually a column of nerves protected by a layer of myelin and then secured by 31 butterfly-shaped vertebrae.
+Although you might think of your spinal cord as a single piece, it is a column of nerves protected by a layer of myelin and secured by 31 butterfly-shaped vertebrae.

 Doctors divide the spinal cord into four different regions.
-Knowing the region in which the lesion is located is often the key to understanding the diagnosis and treatment.
+Knowing the lesion’s area is located is often the key to understanding the diagnosis and treatment.

 The four regions of the spinal cord are:

-The cervical spinal cord: This is the highest part of the spinal cord, where the brain connects to the spinal cord and the neck connects to the back.
+The cervical spinal cord is the highest part of the spinal cord, where the brain connects to the spinal cord, and the neck connects to the back.

 The thoracic spinal cord: This section forms the center of the spinal cord, which contains twelve vertebrae numbered T1-T12.

-The lumbar spinal cord: This is a lower region of the spinal cord, where your spinal cord begins to bend.
-If you place your hand on the lower part of your back, where your back bends inward, you will feel your lower back.
+The lumbar spinal cord: This is a lower region of the spinal cord where your spinal cord begins to bend.
+If you place your hand on the lower part of your back, where your back turns inward, you will feel your lower back.

 There are five lumbar vertebrae, numbered L1-L5.

 The sacral column: This is the lower region, in the shape of a triangle of the spine, also with five vertebrae.
-While the lumbar cord is bent inward, the vertebrae of the sacral region curve slightly outward.
+At the same time, the lumbar cord is bent inward, and the vertebrae of the sacral region curve slightly outward.

-There is no real spinal cord in this section, it consists of nerve roots that leave the spine at their respective vertebral levels.
+This section has no genuine spinal cord; it consists of nerve roots that leave the spine at their respective vertebral levels.

 Types of spinal cord injuries